phalcon-orphanage/docs/en/logger.md

 ```

 ## Item
-The formatter classes above accept a [Phalcon\Logger\Item][L15] object.
+The formatter classes above accept a [Phalcon\Logger\Item][logger-item] object.
 The object contains all the necessary data required for the logging process.
 It is used as a transport of data from the logger to the formatter.

 ## Exception
-Any exceptions thrown in the Logger component will be of type [Phalcon\Logger\Exception][L14].
+Any exceptions thrown in the Logger component will be of type [Phalcon\Logger\Exception][logger-exception].
 You can use this exception to selectively catch exceptions thrown only from this component.

 ```php
 <?php